thatcherclough/CLImessage/README.md

 When opening a previously created conversation, CLImessage:
 - Opens the messenger and allows sending and receiving of messages.
-- Displays all previously logged messages.
+- Displays the last 10 logged messages.
 - Logs sent and received messages.

 Other features: